-- 2.1 Candidate should have details of one Photo ID Card viz.
+- 2.3 The candidates will not be allowed to withdraw their applications after the submission of the same. - 3.
+Candidate should have details of one Photo ID Card viz.
 Aadhaar Card/Voter Card/PAN Card/Passport/Driving Licence/Any other Photo ID Card issued by the State/Central Government.
 The details of this Photo ID Card will have to be provided by the candidate while filling up the online application form.
 The candidates will have to upload a scanned copy of the Photo ID whose details have been provided in the online application by him/her.
-This Photo ID Card will be used for all future referencing and the candidate is advised to carry this Photo ID Card while appearing for Examination/Personality Test. - 2.2 The facility of withdrawal of Application is available for those candidates who do not want to appear for the Examination.
-In this regard, instructions are mentioned in Appendix-II (B) of this Examination Notice. - 3.
-LAST DATE OF SUBMISSION OF APPLICATIONS:

-(I) The Online Applications can be filled up to 11^{th} October, 2022 till 18.00 Hours.
+This Photo ID Card will be used for all future referencing and the candidate is advised to carry this Photo ID Card while appearing for Examination/Personality Test. - 4.
+LAST DATE OF SUBMISSION OF APPLICATIONS: The Online Applications can be filled up to 10th October, 2023 till 18.00 Hours. - 5.
+The eligible candidates shall be issued an e-Admission Certificate three weeks before the commencement of the Examination.
+The e-Admission Certificate will be made available in the UPSC website [https://upsconline.nic.in] for downloading by candidates.
+No Admission Certificate will be sent by post.
+All the applicants are required to provide valid active E-Mail I.D. while filling up Online Application Form as the Commission may use electronic mode for contacting them at different stages of examination process.